Apps documentation

 Info

-To perform the migration you’ll need two separate licenses, one for the Server version and one for the Cloud.
+To perform the migration you’ll need two separate licenses, one for the Data Center version and one for the Cloud.
+Read more about Dual Licensing.

-In both versions, templates are stored in a dedicated project called the repository.
+In both versions, templates are stored in a project that serves as a repository.
 This project can be migrated, just as any other project, using Jira’s native importing tools.

 In Jira Cloud, a template is just an issue with additional issue properties.
 Unfortunately, at the moment there is no easy way to migrate issue properties.
 After importing the repository project, all the issues should be visible in issue navigator, however they may not be visible as templates on the Manage templates page yet.